armedturret/BLURF-Z-for-Zachariah/README.md

-## BLURF-Engine: Z for Zachariah
+# Z for Zachariah - An Interactive Fiction Game
+### Written with Robert White's BLURF Engine
+##### Story written by Robert White, Aiden Bewley and Andrew Winters
+##### Edited by Andrew Winters

-A Text Adventure Sequal Based off of Robert C. O'Brien's Popular Book for an english project
+A Text Adventure Sequal Based off of Robert C. O'Brien's Popular Book for a Literature and Writing project

-### Setting Up
-Download visual studio 2017 as well as the github extension for it then on the github page click on open in visual studio.

-### Contributing
-You can't.

-### Project Definiton
-A mix of a programming hobby as well as a text adventure for the one and only Yimbo Yenkin's english class.

-# NOICE